 3 or More Teams

-Time Outs - Each team is allowed one 30-second
+Time Outs - Each team is allowed one 1-minute time out per half.

 The 5 Yard Rule – (corners and kick-ins) Players are required to keep 5 yards from the player in possession of the ball.
 Players must immediately give 5 yards